 The second part of spending is understanding how to use debt.
 Debt is a part of life.
 There is good debt and bad debt.
 I wouldn’t say I like calling debt good.
-Let’s call it what it is – reasonable debt and dangerous debt.
-Borrowing to buy a home – reasonable.
+Let’s call it what it is: reasonable debt and dangerous debt—borrowing to buy a home – reasonable.
 College loans – reasonable.
-Using credit cards that you won’t be able to pay off immediately-dangerous.
+Using credit cards that you won’t be able to pay off immediately is dangerous.

 Use credit cards only if they will be paid in full every month, without fail.
 When not paid off, the interest increases the purchase costs and often results in spending more than you earn, ruining your budget.
 Not to mention the running the risk of falling further behind.

 Recovery: The best advice is to plan your spending and stick to it!
-Assigning clear spending limits for each category is an excellent way to control your spending, which leaves you, hopefully, with more cash to save and invest.
+Assigning clear spending limits for each category is an excellent way to control your spending, which hopefully leaves you with more cash to save and invest.

 It’s not that hard to create a spending plan.
 There are three steps: